-After the detailed study of the starting point of the urban destination in terms of sustainability regarding its tourism activity, new actions, goals, monitoring indicators and other strategies will be set in order to fulfil the provisions of the Responsible Tourism System, and to achieve the objectives and goals set by the United Nations in order to ensure the development of a sustainable tourism activity.
+After the detailed study of the starting point of the holiday destination in terms of sustainability regarding its tourism activity, new actions, goals, monitoring indicators and other strategies will be set in order to fulfil the provisions of the Responsible Tourism System, and to achieve the objectives and goals set by the United Nations in order to ensure the development of a sustainable tourism activity.
 This way, a guide will be developed in order to provide a framework to develop the new sustainability strategy of the destination at all levels, ensuring the implementation of commitments and the development of sustainable initiatives by the destination.

-Such planning will include all measures to be adopted by the destination aiming at the correction of deficiencies and possible deviations towards unsustainability, as well as at different continuous improvement actions.
+The new strategy will incorporate all those measures to be adopted by the Holiday Destination, aimed at correcting deficiencies and possible deviations towards unsustainability, as well as the various actions for continuous improvement.

-A destination willing to become sustainable can only position itself as such in the market after considering all its options.
+The positioning of a destination in the category of sustainable in the tourism market is only possible once it has considered its options and opportunities, and also assessed their potential weaknesses and risks.
 The right combination of resources, support services and high-quality products must be present or developed in a timely manner.
 It is advisable that the strategic planning to be developed (after the assessment of the starting point of the destination) includes the fundamental challenges in terms of environmental and social sustainability, the identification and proposal of strategic decisions, and a set of tourism policies to be followed in key areas of the destination.

-The sustainable strategy of the destination will be adapted to the territory's characteristics and needs, it will be carried out in a consensual and participatory manner, and it will be implemented by those responsible and the main tourism stakeholders from the public and private sectors of the destination, for it to be monitored by the governance bodies.
-Such strategy will always include measurable, feasible and ambitious goals in terms of sustainability, and it will follow the scheme of global criteria and goals set in the new agenda on sustainable development of the United Nations, pursuing the fulfilment of the objectives, which are estimated to be reached by 2030.
+Finally, the sustainable strategy of Destination, developed in a horizontal and participatory manner, will adapt to the characteristics and needs of the territory, it will be carried out in a consensual and participatory manner, and it will be implemented by those responsible and the main tourism stakeholders from the public and private sectors of the destination, for it to be monitored by the governance bodies.
+Such strategy will always include measurable, feasible and ambitious goals in terms of sustainability, and it will follow the scheme of global criteria and goals set in the new agenda on sustainable development of the United Nations, pursuing the fulfilment of its objectives, which are estimated to be reached by 2030.

-The evolution of the fulfilment of the strategy and the commitment to sustainable development in the destination will be assessed periodically, providing measurable evidence in terms of the actions carried out and the implementation of the posed tourism sustainability policies.
+The evolution of the fulfilment of the strategy as well as the level of commitment will be assessed periodically, providing measurable evidence in terms of the actions carried out and the implementation of the posed tourism sustainability policies.
 Also, the results obtained or any unsustainability gap will be assessed using the qualitative and quantitative indicators established.